 Hunter should be comfortable to up to 400 yards for best shot opportunity.

 50% deposit with balance due to the outfitter 90 days prior to the hunt date.
 Licenses, fees and 5% GST not included in hunt price.
-Charter flights not included in the hunt price.
-Will be added at checkout.
-15 SPOTS AVAILABLE FOR 2022.
-4 SPOTS FOR GOAT/ELK COMBO AUGUST 31-SEPT 9. *3 BLACK BEAR/MOOSE COMBOS AUGUST 31-9.
+Charter flights not included in the hunt price. *2 ELK/GOAT COMBO HUNTS AUSGUST 31-SEPT 9. *3 BLACK BEAR/MOOSE COMBOS AUGUST 31-9.
 1 ELK/GOAT COMBO SEPT 11-20 FOR 2023. *PRICE IS ONLY FOR A 2:1 HUNT AND MUST BE BOOKED IN PARTIES-HUNTER HAVE OPTION TO KILL A MOOSE OR ELK.

 Options for a non-hunter.

 Fort Saint John, British Columbia, Canada